abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 think that is casting it into a light that is practical and realistic.

 Sometimes it’s good to use words that are unfamiliar to us.
-Bhante Gunaratana plays with language: loving friendliness or an appreciative friendliness.
+Bhante Guṇaratana plays with language: loving friendliness or an appreciative friendliness.
 It’s not a word that we use all the time, but it’s trying to convey a particular feeling.
 That kind of well-wishing or appreciative friendliness is the mental state.
 Internally, within the